Laryngeal Voice Disorders

 Fractures, scarring, post-intubation arytenoid dislocation

-Vocal fold paresis/paralysis, spasmodic dysphonia, voice and swallowing disorders related to Parkinson's, ALS and other movement conditions
+Vocal fold paresis/paralysis, spasmodic dysphonia, voice and swallowing disorders related to Parkinson's, ALS and other movement disorders

 Conversion dysphonia, puberphonia, stuttering (vocal onset type)